dxw/codeception-notify-module/README.md

 ## How to use

+Currently the module only tests requests to the Notify email endpoint.

 ### Setup

 Configure the Phiremock extension in your codeception.yml to start the Phiremock server.
 You'll need to modify your Notify config so it hits this mock server when in the testing environment.